splunk/public-o11y-docs/gdi/opentelemetry/opentelemetry.rst

     accTitle: Splunk Distribution of the OpenTelemetry Collector diagram.
     accDescr: The Splunk Distribution of the OpenTelemetry Collector contains receivers, processors, exporters, and extensions.
 Receivers gather metrics and logs from infrastructure, and metrics, traces, and logs from back-end applications.
 Receivers send data to processors, and processors send data to exporters.
 Exporters send data to Splunk Observability Cloud and Splunk Cloud Platform.
 Front-end experiences send data directly to Splunk Observability Cloud through RUM instrumentation.

-    subgraph "\nSplunk Distribution of the OpenTelemetry Collector" receivers
+    subgraph "\nSplunk OpenTelemetry Collector for Linux and Windows" receivers
     processors
     exporters